-For papers reporting molecular structures a labelled displacement ellipsoid molecular diagram is required; for other structures, a packing or polyhedron diagram is required.
+For papers reporting molecular structures a labelled displacement ellipsoid molecular diagram is required for each independent species; for polymeric materials the displacement ellipsoid plot should show at least the chemically unique fragment; for other structures, a packing or polyhedron diagram is required.
 All non-H unique atom sites should be identified with labels consistent with those for the supplied atomic coordinates.
 Distances and angles should not be shown in the crystallographic diagram.
 A chemical structural diagram or scheme must be supplied for molecular compounds (see §2.10 for a typical example).
 Authors should consider having the orientation of crystallographic figures and chemical schemes correspond as closely as possible.
+Additional crystallographic diagrams, such as packing diagrams showing extended structures or intermolecular interactions, are welcome, but should be kept to a minimum.
+Authors should construct such figures carefully to show clearly the desired features and to maximise information content.
+Where features depicted in two diagrams could be combined, the authors may be asked to provide a single figure.
+Packing diagrams should normally exclude H-atom sites, unless these are involved in hydrogen bonding or other interactions.